Current project status

 This Consultation Paper forms part of the second phase of the Scoping Report that we published in November 2018.
 The purpose of that Report was to assess the extent to which the current law achieved parity of treatment between online and offline offending.
 We noted that there was considerable scope for reform, and identified three distinct possible strands of work, comprising: (i) reform and consolidation of the criminal laws dealing with online communications; (ii) a review of the law of hate crime in England and Wales; and (iii) a review of the law concerning the non-consensual taking and sharing of intimate images.
 From that Scoping Report have therefore flowed the following separately-funded but related Law Commission projects:

 - Reform of the Communications Offences (this project);

 - Hate Crime; and

 - Taking, Making, and Sharing Intimate Images without Consent.

 It is worth noting that the Hate Crime project and this project deal with different (albeit occasionally overlapping) issues.
 A proportion of online abuse can be, and often is, described as “online hate”.
 Indeed, a significant subset of online abuse is targeted at people on the basis of their race, religion, sexual orientation, transgender status, or disability, which are “protected characteristics” for the purposes of hate crime law.
 However, not all abusive online communications amount to online hate.
 Equally, hate crime can encompass a wide range of behaviour – including, for example, acts of physical violence against people because of their race or sexual orientation, or criminal damage to businesses or places of worship – as well as hate speech.

 The terms of reference for the review

-- To recommend reform of the criminal law relating to abusive and offensive online communications, following a period of public consultation.
-This follows on from the Law Commission’s review of the current law published in November 2018.
+- The overall purpose of this project is to recommend reform of the criminal law relating to abusive and offensive online communications, following a period of public consultation.

 - The project will cover: